ucsd-fcrl/rv-rmwct-study/README.md

 Whole RV analysis categorizes all RV_framepts.
 Points labeled as "lid" are removed.
 Segmental RV analysis categorizes the framepts of each segment of interest.
 The framepts for each segment are compared to the lid framepts.
 Any shared points are removed.

 Results of whole RV analysis include the percent of the RV that falls into each category as well as the Dyskinesia-Unproductive Overlap (Dice coefficient).
-Results of segmental RV analysis include the average MWCT in each segment, the percent of unproductive work in each segment, and the percent of dyskinesia in each segment.
+Results of segmental RV analysis include the average MW<sub>CT</sub> in each segment, the percent of unproductive work in each segment, and the percent of dyskinesia in each segment.
 Note that the segmental RV results also include the whole RV.

 ### Additional scripts